 Test for radon

 The only way to know the radon level in your home is to test.
 Testing is easy and inexpensive.
-You can purchase radon test kits at many retail stores or order one from us.
-We provide two types of radon tests.
-Both are accurate and will give you the information you need to determine the level of radon in your home.
+You can purchase a radon test kit at many retail stores or order one from us.
+It is accurate and will give you the information you need to determine the level of radon in your home.
 Radon Detector order form (PDF)

 - Short-term radon test - $2.